tshepop/100-days-of-python/day-45/README.md

 ---

-- To run the program in a shell:
+To run the program in a shell:
+- Type

 `$ python3 main.py`
 - or

 `$ python3.10 main.py`